Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: The Methodology of Fanoos

 \subsection{Capturing the Concept of Abstractness}

 The criteria to judge degree-of-abstractness in the lay sense are often difficult to capture.\footnote{See \cref{sec:appendix:pretheoreticalNotionsOfAbstractness}.} We consider abstractness a diverse set of relations that subsume the part-of-whole relation, and thus also generally includes the subset relation.
 For our purposes, defining this notion is not necessary, since we simply wish to utilize the fact of its existence.
 We understand abstractness to be a semantic concept that shows itself by producing a partial ordering over semantic states (their ``abstractness'' level) which is in turn reflected in the lower-order semantics of the input-output boxes, and ultimately is reflected in our syntax via explanations of different granularity.
-Discussions of representative formalisms most relevant to computer science can be found in \cite{cousot1977abstract,10.1145/360303.360308,standardization1996iso,liskov1987keynote,liskov1994behavioral}\footnote{\cite{cousot1977abstract} features abstraction in verification, \cite{10.1145/360303.360308} features abstraction at play in interpretating programs, \cite{standardization1996iso} is an excellent example of interfaces providing a notion of abstractness in network communications, and \cite{liskov1987keynote,liskov1994behavioral} discuss notions of abstractness relavent for type systems in object-oriented programming languages.} and an excellent discussion of the philosophical underpinnings and extensions can be found in \cite{floridi2008method}.
+Discussions of representative formalisms most relevant to computer science can be found in \cite{cousot1977abstract,10.1145/360303.360308,standardization1996iso,liskov1987keynote,liskov1994behavioral,DBLP:conf/uai/HostetlerFD15,DBLP:journals/cacm/Miller95}: \cite{cousot1977abstract} features abstraction in verification, \cite{10.1145/360303.360308} features abstraction at play in interpreting programs, \cite{standardization1996iso} is an excellent example of interfaces providing a notion of abstractness in network communications, \cite{liskov1987keynote,liskov1994behavioral} discuss notions of abstractness relevant for type systems in object-oriented programming languages, \cite{DBLP:journals/cacm/Miller95} is a work at the intersection of NLP and knowledge representation that considers some pertinent concept relationships (hyponymy, meronymy, troponymy, etc.),\footnote{We point to \cite{DBLP:journals/cacm/Miller95} as a classic, widely utilized, and relatively approachable example from knowledge-representation-like endevours.
+In general, modern works in knowledge engineering, ontologies, taxonomies, and so forth can be relevant here for similar reasons.} and \cite{DBLP:conf/uai/HostetlerFD15} shows an adaptive application in reinforcement learning.
+An excellent discussion of the philosophical underpinnings and extensions can be found in \cite{floridi2008method}.

 In this work, the primary method of producing explanations at desired levels of abstraction is entirely implicit---that is, without explicitly tracking what boxes or predicates are considered more or less abstract (note that the operator we mentioned that attempts to learn such relations is invoked optionally by human users, and it not used in any of the evaluations we present).
 Instead, we leverage the groundedness of our predicates to naturally form partial orderings over semantic states (their ``abstractness'' level) which in turn are appropriately reflected in syntax.